 - Heat maps

-You can learn more on how to use HotJar on our blog.
+You can learn more about how to use HotJar on our blog.

 PickFu is a do-it-yourself online platform that unlocks powerful consumer research.
 In just minutes, you can crowdsource hundreds of opinions from the people who matter most to your business.

-UserTesting is simply real-time observation of how a user interacts with your website.
-You can ask random strangers to look at your website, encourage them to speak their thoughts out load and then record what they have to say.
+UserTesting is simply a real-time observation of how a user interacts with your website.
+You can ask random strangers to look at your website, encourage them to speak their thoughts out loud, and then record what they have to say.
 You will use your gathered data for analysis later on.